leanne-fan/DHRIFT/document/intro_to_R.md

 programming_language: R
 learning objectives:
     - Familiarize you with R language
-    - Understand R syntax, logic, and
+    - Understand R syntax, logic, and data structure
+    - this should work now, if i push this to my fork?

 facilitators: